-The tenancy agreement is a document that you sign at the beginning of your tenancy.
-It sets out the conditions of your tenancy and describes the rights and responsibilities you have as a tenant and those that the council has as your landlord.
+The tenancy agreement is a legal document that is signed before you move into your new home.
+It sets out your responsibilities and rights as a tenant and those of the council as your landlord.

 Brighton & Hove City Council has two types of council tenancy: